 B.Tech., Engineering Physics, Indian Institute of Technology Roorkee, 2020

-Ankit joined BioinSyst in August 2021 after completing his bachelor’s degree in Engineering Physics at the Indian Institute of Technology Roorkee, and thesis project at EPFL, Switzerland.
-He is interested in combining deep learning approaches with organ chips to develop patient-specific models for predicting the risk of cardiovascular disorders.
+Ankit joined BioinSyst in August 2021 after completing his bachelor’s degree in Engineering Physics at IIT Roorkee, and thesis project at EPFL, Switzerland.
+He is interested in combining artificial intelligence and computer vision with organ chips to develop patient-specific models for predicting the risk of cardiovascular disorders.
 His long-term goal is to work at the intersection of academia, industry, and medicine to facilitate the development and translation of technologies to support global health.
 Ankit likes to run, bike, explore trails, and believes that most of our problems can be solved by a good nap.

 Navaneeth Pandian (PhD, 2021)